About the Parkinson Foundation Western Pennsylvania

-The National Parkinson Foundation Western Pennsylvania was formed in 1995 by volunteers with the purpose of supporting research efforts to find a cure and provide support for those with Parkinson's disease (PD) and their families.
+The Parkinson Foundation Western Pennsylvania was formed in 1995 by volunteers with the purpose of supporting research efforts to find a cure and provide support for those with Parkinson's disease (PD) and their families.
 The Foundation was largely a volunteer effort until 2000, when the Foundation hired an executive director to expand patient services and public awareness, and to establish the Foundation’s identity as an independent organization.
 The Parkinson Wellness Program was initiated in 2001, providing physical exercise, cognitive stimulation, and socialization, all tailored to the needs of people with PD.
 These programs are offered at five sites in Western Pennsylvania along with a high-functioning exercise group through UPMC.

 Since 2005, the Foundation has increased its involvement with local and regional support groups.
 In 2007, a young-onset support group was created to help those diagnosed with PD under the age of 50.
 Program coordination and leadership assistance is now provided for 22 regional support groups serving 850 families.
 Support groups have expanded from western PA into Ohio, West Virginia and east to Altoona and State College Pennsylvania.